jackrabbithanna/gnollama/README.md

 ## Description

 A GNOME user interface to Ollama.
 Written in Python.
-Supports multiple tabs of model responses to Ollama endpoint /api/generate Each tab supports entering any host.
+Supports multiple tabs of model responses to Ollama endpoint /api/generate and /api/chat Select "New generate response" to create a new generate tab using /api/generate.
+Select "New Chat" to create a new chat tab using /api/chat with previous messages so context is preserved.
+Each tab supports entering any host.
 Model selection options populated from host.
 Model selection, thinking, system prompt, statistics, logprobs, and other options (e.g. temperature)